mdminhajnoori/Airbnb_booking_analysis_EDA-Dashboard/README.md

 Listings with high availability but few reviews may indicate underperformance.

 🏁 Project Goals

+# EDA_AirBnb_Hotel_Bookings_Analysis
+New York City Market Analysis
+Project Overview

+This project delivers an in-depth Exploratory Data Analysis (EDA) of Airbnb listings in New York City.
+The goal was to extract actionable insights to enhance guest satisfaction, identify growth opportunities, support host success, and refine pricing strategies, leveraging a comprehensive dataset of over 48,000 listings.

+Business Context & Goals

+Airbnb aimed to address challenges in the NYC market by understanding customer preferences, identifying emerging neighborhoods for expansion, empowering hosts, and optimizing pricing for revenue and guest satisfaction.

+Dataset

+Analysis was conducted on the "Airbnb NYC 2019.csv" dataset (48,895 entries, 16 columns), following extensive data cleaning and preprocessing.

+Key Insights

+Customer Preferences: Guests prefer entire homes/apartments, with Brooklyn (Williamsburg, Bedford-Stuyvesant) being most popular and Manhattan the priciest.
+Seasonal price increases occur from Oct-Jan.

+Growth Opportunities: Staten Island and emerging Brooklyn areas show high growth potential; geospatial analysis highlights dense activity in Brooklyn and Manhattan.

+Host Performance: Top hosts are identified by high review counts; a significant portion of listings lack reviews, indicating a need for host support.

+Pricing Strategy: Pricing is heavily influenced by room type and location; seasonal fluctuations are notable.

+Conclusion

+The analysis provides critical data-driven insights for targeted marketing, host empowerment, and optimized pricing, strengthening Airbnb's position and driving growth in NYC.

+Technologies Used
+Python

+Pandas

+NumPy

+Matplotlib

+Seaborn

 Support data-driven decisions for Airbnb hosts and analysts.